 While preparing and practising for the IELTS reading module, students must take care of the following mistakes and must be careful in reading all the question statements carefully.

-The best way to avoid misinterpretation is to read the question statement carefully, and then match the information with what is given in the passage.
-Focus on the synonyms and understand the relation with the passage.
+The best way to avoid misinterpretation is to read the question statement carefully and then match the information with what is given in the passage.
+Focus on the synonyms and understand the relation to the passage.

-Overlooking key details is another example of mistakes students often make, the best way to overcome this issue is to stay calm and focus on the answer you are searching with detailed attention.
-Focus on transitional words like however, such as, despite as these words can even change the entire meaning of the sentence.
+Overlooking key details is another example of mistakes students often make; the best way to overcome this issue is to stay calm and focus on the answer you are searching for with detailed attention.
+Focus on transitional words like however, such as, despite, as these words can even change the entire meaning of the sentence.

 Cambridge book series from 1 to 19